arti163/EulerProject/README.md

 # EulerProject
-Repo with Project Euler problem solutions.
+Repo with Project Euler problems solution.
 Everything in Python